-Rent to buy Ireland 2022: scheme or scam?
+Rent to buy Ireland 2023: Scheme or Scam?

-At the end of the agreed rental period, the prospective purchaser can decide whether they wish to purchase the property or to abandon the transaction.
+At the end of the predetermined rental period, the home buyer can decide to purchase the property at the agreed price or to abandon the transaction.

-- You may have to pay a small deposit of up to €5000 or 2% of the property market value, however, this is much less than the minimum 10% deposit required for most mortgages.
+- You only have to pay a small deposit of up to €5000 or 2% of the property market value, which is much less than the minimum 10% deposit required for most mortgages.

 - You are not locked into purchasing the property you are renting to buy.